pmherp/udsnd_project-5/README.md

-# Experiment with data from Starbucks
+# Promotion Experiment with data from Starbucks and maximizing Metrics

 ## Project Motivation
 The goal of this project is to analyze this ranodmized dataset provided by Starbucks to see if handed promotions lead to an increase in purchases.